 Talon Metals Corp. ("Talon" or the "Company") is a mineral exploration company focused on the exploration and development of the Trairão iron project (the "Trairão Project") in Brazil.
-The Company has three indirect subsidiaries incorporated in Brazil.
-They are Brazmin Ltda. ("Brazmin"), Talon Ferrous Mineração Ltda. ("Ferrous") and Talon Iron Mineração Ltda ("TIML").
-The Company, through TIML and Ferrous, holds a 100% interest in the Company's only material project, the Trairão Project.
+The Company has three indirect subsidiaries incorporated in Brazil; they are Brazmin Ltda. ("Brazmin"), Talon Ferrous Mineração Ltda. ("Ferrous") and Talon Iron Mineração Ltda ("TIML").
+The Company, through TIML and Ferrous, holds a 100% interest in the Company's Trairão Project and Inaja South Project.